 World-class Italian garden designer Luciano Giubbilei has also been selected to lead the extensive remodelling of historically important Walled Garden at Raby Castle.

-The garden was originally designed to supply the castle with fresh produce but was later developed more formally into a pleasure garden for the family.
+The garden was originally designed to supply the castle with fresh produce but was later developed more formally into a pleasure garden for the family now known as the west garden.
 The plans will redesign and develop the ornamental gardens to provide a magical outdoor space where visitors can move through exquisite planting or attend performances and events.

 Lady Barnard explains: